DrevilYT/BringBackDrevNET/README.md

 - They were saved by WaybackMachine.
 - They might or might not be safe.
 It's all in the hands of WaybackMachine.
 - These urls could go down anytime. (again, it's in the hands of WaybackMachine)

+## Licensing
+- Since DrevNET is no longer owned by me, go do whatever the fuck you want with it. :)